lsst-dm/dmtn-246/index.rst

 :cite:`dmtn-223` outlines plans for batch access to Rubin data.
 This would be via the USDF and using the Rubin pipelines.
-Threre is still  a requirement "DMS-REQ-0128" to allow "means for applying user-provided processing to image data".
+There is still  a requirement "DMS-REQ-0128" to allow "means for applying user-provided processing to image data".
-This we feel could be met by deomstrating the possibility to extract FITS files from the butler repository and use a third party applicaiton on them.
+This we feel could be met by demonstrating the possibility to extract FITS files from the butler repository and use a third party application on them.

-This is demostrated in the notebook in the repository of this technote :file:`.
+This is demonstrated in the notebook in the repository of this technote :file:`.

 .. rubric:: References